formio/deployment-examples/README.md

 ## Support

-> A more configurable example with swappable reverse proxy and S3 backends is maintained separately at <!-- TODO: insert repo URL -->.
+> A more configurable example with swappable reverse proxy and S3 backends is also in this repo but will be moved to it's own repo at a future date.

 | Channel | When to use |
 |---|---|